 Welcome to the School of Social Sciences and Philosophy at Trinity College, Dublin.

 The School of Social Sciences and Philosophy was formed in 2005 and is the third largest School in the University, comprising the Departments of Economics, Philosophy, Political Science and Sociology.
-With over 50 full-time academic staff, the School has a well-deserved international reputation for excellence in both research and teaching.
+With approximately 70 academic staff, the School has a well-deserved international reputation for excellence in both research and teaching.

 As a School we are committed to:

-High Quality Teaching and the Student Experience: The School is responsible for the delivery of ten undergraduate degree programmes (including BESS and PPES), seven taught postgraduate programmes and five postgraduate research programmes across its four constituent Departments: Economics, Philosophy, Political Science and Sociology.
+High Quality Teaching and the Student Experience: The School is responsible for the delivery of seven undergraduate degree programmes (including BESS and PPES), eight taught postgraduate programmes, four postgraduate research programmes and six continuing professional development courses across its four constituent Departments: Economics, Philosophy, Political Science and Sociology.
 Our graduates are highly employable and much sought after; they populate leadership roles in Business, Industry and the Public Sector, both in Ireland and abroad.

 Internationalisation and Student Diversity: The School of Social Sciences and Philosophy has a strong tradition of internationalisation both in terms of international exchanges for its own students and the admission of non-EU students into its full time programmes at both undergraduate and postgraduate level.